Cinnamon Vs Cassia

 Cinnamon’s power lies in matching the type to your dish.

 Ceylon’s subtle citrus notes elevate vanilla ice cream, chai lattes, or Moroccan tagines without overpowering.
-Feel free to get inspiration with our Cinnamon recipes.
+Feel free to get inspiration from our Cinnamon recipes.

 Cassia?
 It’s the MVP of bold bakes—think snickerdoodles, sticky buns, or spiced cider.

-Korintje shines in blends: pumpkin pie spice, curry powders, or rubs for roasted veggies.
+Korintje shines in blends, such as pumpkin pie spice, curry powders, or rubs for roasted vegetables.
 Crave intensity?

 Saigon steals the show in pho broth, mole sauce, or dark chocolate desserts.

-Pro tip: Toast whole cinnamon sticks in oil for savory dishes (hello, biryani!) or grind fresh for baking—pre-ground loses its sparkle fast.
-At DRUERA, we grind our cinnamon daily, and ship it to you directly from our facility in Sri Lanka for maximum freshness and flavor.
+Pro tip: Toast whole cinnamon sticks in oil for savory dishes (hello, biryani!) or grind fresh for baking—pre-ground cinnamon loses its flavor quickly.

 Remember: Ceylon = finesse, Cassia/Saigon = fireworks, Korintje = team player.